This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

 The Best Things to do in Alice Springs

 Alice Springs is a beautiful desert oasis in the middle of Australia and despite being miles from everywhere, there are plenty of great things to do in this amazing desert city.

-Like so many others who visit Alice Springs for a short stay, I stayed many years longer than intended, like so many others.
+Like so many others who visit Alice Springs for a short stay, I stayed many years longer than intended … like so many others, and loved every moment.

-Here are 21 great things to do in Alice Springs.
+Here are the best things to do in Alice Springs.

 There’s much to see and do in Alice Springs

 There are many great reasons to visit this desert oasis.
 Each will provide extraordinary experiences that you will carry with you forever.